-You may be more financially independent; with or without adult children; lower levels of long-term debt.
+You may be more financially independent; with or without adult children; lower long-term debt.

-Think about how medical treatments etc could affect savings.
-Insurance cover can help you protect the wealth you’ve created.
-At the same time, it’s possible that if you have fewer commitments, your current cover might actually be more than you need.
-The cover you had previously to protect against financial difficulty or illness may end up costing you more in premiums than necessary.
+Think how medical treatments etc could affect savings.
+Insurance helps protect wealth, but it’s also possible if you have fewer commitments, your current cover may be more than you need.
+Cover you had previously could end up costing you more in premiums than necessary.